ASME Journals Digital Submission Tool

 Embedding Fonts

+Acrobat 4.0 and higher automatically embeds fonts.
+If fonts are not embedded and an earlier version of Acrobat is used, it may cause font substitution and technical errors in your paper.
 To ensure proper conversion, all fonts must be Type 1 and embedded in the document.
 We recommend the use of Adobe Acrobat 4.0 +, as the newer versions automatically embed all fonts in a document.
 Using an earlier version may result in flawed conversions of math and special characters if fonts are not embedded properly.

 LaTeX Users

 If you’re using subsetted fonts in Latex and Acrobat Distiller creates a PDF, the PDF file will contain missing characters.
-Latex assigns the same name to different font sets of the same basefont in the PostScript file.
+LaTex assigns the same name to different font sets of the same basefont in the PostScript file.
 When reading the PostScript file, Distiller assumes these fonts are the same, so they are not included in the PDF created.
-To remedy the situation, configure Latex to cease the subsetting of fonts when a PostScript file is being generated.
+To remedy the situation, configure LaTex to cease the subsetting of fonts when a PostScript file is being generated.
 While subsetting refers to Acrobat Distiller, the same rules apply to PDF Writer.